-You’ve downloaded War Thunder, played a few matches, and reckon you can take anyone who dares challenge your seafaring, aviation, or vehicular prowess.
-You understand not to silhouette your aircraft against the sun to make yourself easy pickings for the enemy, know the importance of studying the map and learning its terrain to exploit natural choke points, and have mastered the bullet drop of your naval cannons to pierce the hulls of opponent ships at any distance.
+War Thunder skins are simply essential if you’re serious about the game.
+Imagine: you’ve downloaded War Thunder, played a few matches, and reckon you can take anyone who dares challenge your seafaring, aviation, or vehicular prowess.
+You understand not to silhouette your aircraft against the sun; you know the importance of studying the map for natural choke points; and you’ve mastered the bullet drop of your naval cannons to pierce enemy warship hulls at any distance.
 But can you do all of these things while remaining the height of fashion?

 That’s right, the objective of War Thunder‘s infamous grind isn’t merely to achieve ultimate mastery of combat skill on land, sea and in the air – but also decking out your vehicles in sick new skins.
 A host of unlockable camouflages are included in-game, offering new colour schemes and options to better attune your war machines to different environments.
 Once you’ve tired of these, however, you’ll likely want to delve into the depths of War Thunder’s custom user skins.
 Fan-made and ever so chic, these offer the best solution to creating a unique appearance for your aircraft, tanks, and ships.